yohei-kobashi/MultiPL-E/evaluation_singularity/README.md

 ## Usage

-The `build` command builds the container:
+The `build` command builds the container using Singularity:

 ```bash
 make build